 For puncture holes through the gelcoat or several holes have been drilled through and need filling you can also consider using the Hawk Epoxy System.
 See information on how to choose the Hawk Epoxy kit.

-If the underlying problem for the hairline cracks is not handled, re-gelcoating over them will only be a temporary fix.
+If the underlying problem for the hairline cracks is not handled, re-gelcoating over them will only be a temporary fix, such as a soggy core or broken support.
 The cracking has stemmed from a crack below the gelcoat and in the fiberglass.
 This is one option to repair those cracks:

 - Using a Dremel tool, remove the gelcoat on either edge of the crack, all the way down its length.
 Basically this widens the gap and reveals the fiberglass layer beneath.

 - Determine if there is a crack in the fiberglass.
 If there is, it needs to be filled with a putty containing fiberglass strands.
 Duraglas Fiberglass Filler is one option.

 - Apply Gelcoat to the area.
 Can be brushed, rolled (using Brushable Gelcoat) or spray applied.

 Once you have the gelcoat mixed, saving the hardener for last, begin to spread over the gouge with a plastic spreader.
 Since the paste will shrink slightly as it dries, make sure you put a little extra paste on the “wound”.
 A slight bulge will be ideal after the paste is applied.
 As the paste will not cure completely in the air, you will need to put a plastic film over it.
 If your kit does not have one, shrink wrap or wax paper will work.
 Tape the plastic/wax paper on all sides over the paste and let dry for 24 hours.